pi-star-2025/pi_star/map.md

 Collectively, the experience is like being a circle (the full skull).
 You fall further into your mind, as you fall down the number π.

-There is a relexive circle (the stomach mind), used for walking and connecting with the mind of the earth.
+There is a reflexive circle (the stomach mind), used for walking and connecting with the mind of the earth.